 Traps are Meant to be Inescapable

-I’ve felt trapped before.
-I know what it’s like, how hard it is to believe that there is a way out.
-You’ve got to get control back.
-A great start will be to sign up for my 7 Days to Crushing Job Misery email course.
+An excellent start will be to sign up for my 7 Days to Crushing Job Misery email course.
 Do the exercises!
 It will just take a few minutes each day.
-A few minutes is all it takes to start seeing the light again.

 In fact, in my case, I figured out my job was better than I thought.
 I was simply being too negative.